|Senior Citizens Handbook - Assisted Living and Shared Housing||

 have doctor’s assessments and reassessments completed.

-After you move in, a doctor must perform a new comprehensive assessment every year, or whenever staff has observed a significant change in your condition.
+After you move in, a doctor must perform a new comprehensive assessment every year, or sooner if there has been a significant change in your condition.

 Based on the assessment, the facility must develop a service plan with which both you and the facility must agree.
 It will serve as a basis for the service delivery contract between you and the facility.
 The facility must respect and accept your choices regarding the service plan.
 The plan may provide for the disconnection or removal of any kitchen appliance.